The most important skills you need to become successful?

 So, why would you judge a potential employee by a different standard?

-It is soft skills that determines success of a company, culture eats strategy for breakfast.
+It is soft skills that determines success of a company.

 People lose clients, contracts. friends and relationships due to lack of soft skills, not because they are technically incompetent.